 Her first job, which she says that she did for six years, was as a waitress.
 As with Bernie Madoff, for many years, there have been major concerns raised about Suze Orman's representations and stated background which have largely been ignored and kept underground.
 As far back as 1998, Forbes' columnist William Barrett did a review of Orman's background compared with her claims.
 Barrett found and documented major misrepresentations and falsehoods about her background.
 At the time of his column, he exposed the fact that while Orman claimed 18 years of work in the financial services industry, she had in fact only 7 years of experience.

 Orman claims to have been operating a small financial planning practice in the San Francisco Bay Area.
 Actually, she was selling commission-based products and Barrett actually exposed the fact that her own license to sell such products was expired so she wasn't even doing that legally!
-Barrett told me in a recent interview she was selling single premium deferred annuities to laid off workers.
+Barrett told me in an interview she was selling single premium deferred annuities to laid off workers.
 So in addition to grossly misrepresenting her credentials and a thin educational and work background in the financial field, she sold inappropriate products (retirement account money is already tax sheltered) to laid off workers so that she could earn hefty commissions.